dburnham1212/jungle/README.md

 !["Screenshot of home page (To browse all plants in the collection)!"](https://github.com/dburnham1212/jungle/blob/master/public/screenshots/Jungle_homepage.png)

-### TinyApp - URL Display Page (To update a new URL)
+### Jungle - Evergreens Category Page (To view products in the Evergreens category)

 Evergreens category page, like the home page allows you to add plants to your cart for purchase!

 !["Screenshot of evergreens page (display evergreens category)!"](https://github.com/dburnham1212/jungle/blob/master/public/screenshots/Evergreens_page.png)

-### TinyApp - URL Display Page (To update a new URL)
+### Jungle - My Cart Page

 My Cart page allows you to check out your purchase and confirm your order

 !["My cart page!"](https://github.com/dburnham1212/jungle/blob/master/public/screenshots/My_Cart_Page.png)

-### TinyApp - Login Page
+### Jungle - Login Page

 Simple login page to allow users to use their credentials and login to the app to interact with the site.

 !["Screenshot of login page!"](https://github.com/dburnham1212/jungle/blob/master/public/screenshots/Login_Page.png)

-### TinyApp - Registration Page
+### Jungle - Registration Page

 Users can create new credentials which will be saved on the server.
-They can then login and create new URLs!
+They can then login and browse plants on the site!

 !["Screenshot of registration page!"](https://github.com/dburnham1212/jungle/blob/master/public/screenshots/Signup_page.png)